 Mathew 5:8 “‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.’”

 Today’s theology teaches that we are not required to “literally” keep the letter of the Law of God given through Moses.
 So I ask, can we “literally” blaspheme God, murder, slander, steal, not love God with all of heart, or commit immoral sexual acts?
 This cannot be the meaning of Paul’s frequent references to the ‘letter’ and the ‘spirit’.
 If it was, then why does he repeatedly tell us in his letters that those who do such things will not see the kingdom of God?
 The ‘letter’ and ‘spirit’ of the law uphold each other.
 You cannot break the law literally without first breaking it spiritually, from the heart.

 In Romans 2:29 Paul is stating a fact; circumcision of the heart is ‘by the Spirit’.
-Paul is not stating that the ‘Spiritual’ circumcision overthrows or replaces the ‘Physical’; he never states that in any of his letters.
-Mainstream theology “assumes” this; this is called ‘Eisegesis‘, reading into the text your own ideas.
+Paul is not stating that the ‘Spiritual’ circumcision overthrows or replaces the ‘Physical’; he never states that in any of his letters, and is found nowhere in the Scriptures.
+Mainstream theology “assumes” this; that is called ‘Eisegesis‘, reading into the text your own ideas and biases.

 The doctrines of the Pharisees in Israel at the time of Christ and the apostles had become ostentatious and self-serving.
 They did their own traditions/works to be seen by men.
 Paul, a former Pharisee, knew of these errors and is condemning them for breaking the Law of God, even though they were circumcised in the flesh.